The Cleaning Transformations People Keep Posting Again And Again

 Indication_Adorable

 Another perspective on cleaning involves the concept of gratitude.
-Dr. Robert Emmons, a leading researcher on gratitude, notes that recognizing and appreciating our spaces can enhance our emotional well-being.
+Recognizing and appreciating our spaces can enhance our emotional well-being.

-He suggests taking a moment to express gratitude for the spaces we clean, which can create a deeper connection to our environment and amplify the positive feelings associated with cleanliness.
+Taking a moment to express gratitude for the spaces we clean can create a deeper connection to our environment and amplify the positive feelings associated with cleanliness.

 43. "I've Developed A Passion For Cleaning Road And Council Signs In Northern Ireland.
 They Never Get Cleaned Because Of Spending Cuts"